-Filament winding is a process for fabricating a composite structure in which continuous reinforcements, either previously impregnated with a matrix material or impregnated during winding, are placed over a rotating form or mandrel in a prescribed way to meet certain stress conditions.
-This article describes the advancements in filament-winding and lists the advantages and disadvantages of filament winding.
-The article discusses the effects of fiber tension in filament winding and the selection of fibers, resins, and materials for filament winding.
-It discusses the three basic filament-winding patterns, such as helical, polar, and hoop.
-The article presents information on the applications of filament winding, including rocket motors, natural gas vehicle (NGV) tanks, and sporting goods.
-It recommends basic design guidelines for filament-winding design/manufacturing process and concludes with a discussion on fabrication recommendations.
+Filament winding is a process for fabricating a composite structure in which continuous reinforcements, either previously impregnated with a matrix material or impregnated during winding, is placed over a rotating form or mandrel in a prescribed way to meet certain stress conditions.
+This article describes the advancements in filament winding and lists the advantages and disadvantages of filament winding.
+It discusses the effects of fiber tension in filament winding and the selection of fibers, resins, and materials for filament winding.
+The article emphasizes the three basic filament-winding patterns, such as helical, polar, and hoop.
+It presents information on the...

 S.T.
 Peters, J. Lowrie McLarty, Filament Winding, Composites, Vol 21, ASM Handbook, Edited By Daniel B. Miracle, Steven L. Donaldson, ASM International, 2001, p 536–549, https://doi.org/10.31399/asm.hb.v21.a0003416

 Download citation file: